pushkarsaini18/Customer-Behaviour-Pattern/README.md

 ### K Means Clustering
 K means is an iterative clustering algorithm that aims to find local maxima in each iteration.
 This algorithm works in these 5 steps :

-Step 1: Specify the desired number of clusters K : Let us choose k=2 for these 5 data points in 2-D space.
+Step 1: Specify the desired number of clusters K.

 Step 2: Randomly assign each data point to a cluster.